 4. Does the entity have an equal opportunity policy as per the Rights of Persons with Disabilities Act, 2016?
-If so, a web-link to the policy.
+If so, provide a web-link to the policy:

-We do not have an exclusive policy but the company doesn't discriminate anyone based on their disabilities.
+We do not have an exclusive policy but the Company does not discriminate anyone based on their disabilities.

-5. Return to work and Retention rates of permanent employees and workers that took parental leave.
+5. Return to work and Retention rates of permanent employees and workers that took parental leave:

-Permanent Employees Permanent Workers
+Permanent Employees Permanen anent Workers

-Gender Return to work Rate Retention Rate Return to work Rate Retention Rate
+Gender Return to work Rate Retention Rate Retention Rate

 Male Nil NA Nil NA

 Female Nil NA Nil NA

-Total Nil NA Nil NA
+Total Nil Nil NA NA

 6. Is there a mechanism available to receive and redress grievances for the following categories of employees and worker?
-If yes, give details of the mechanism in brief.
+If yes, give details of the mechanism in brief: